dotnet/arcade/Documentation/NetCore2122ServicingFlow.md

 # .NET Core 2.1/2.2 Servicing Workflow

-This document is intended to provide a practical servicing worflow for .NET Core 2.1.
+This document is intended to provide a practical servicing workflow for .NET Core 2.1.

 ## Overview

 .NET Core 2.1/2.2 were built via the "ProdCon v1" model, in which repositories are strung together via the PipeBuild orchestration system (see below).
 A build produces outputs to a specified per-repository location.
 Those outputs are analyzed and an msbuild property file is created with version numbers for all package outputs.
-That property file is fed into any builds of repositories that depend on the previously built repository, which in term produces new ouputs, which are analyzed, and so on until a product is produced.
-Building each invdividual repo after this commit can produce functionally equivalent assets to the final build.
+That property file is fed into any builds of repositories that depend on the previously built repository, which in term produces new outputs, which are analyzed, and so on until a product is produced.
+Building each individual repo after this commit can produce functionally equivalent assets to the final build.

 The general servicing flow looks like this:
   1. Modify ProdCon definition to reflect the minimal set of repos that must be built.